Introduction: How the modern QA tool landscape has evolved

-1. Visual bug reporting tools
+1. Visual bug reporting tools (the foundation of any QA stack)

 What to look for: Browser-based capture (no desktop app required), automatic inclusion of console logs and network requests, screenshot annotation, session replay attachment, and integration with your project management tool (Jira, Trello, Asana, etc.).

-2. Session replay tools
+2. Session replay debugging tools

 What to look for: Lightweight recording script (minimal performance impact), console and network log synchronization, sensitive data masking, and integration with your bug tracking workflow so replays are automatically attached to reports.

-3. Automated error monitoring
+3. Automated error monitoring and detection

 Automated error monitoring tools watch your application 24/7, capturing JavaScript errors, API failures, and performance anomalies the moment they occur — even when no human is actively testing.